oroinc/documentation/user/back-office/marketing/promotions/coupons/manage-coupons-in-orders.rst

 3. On the order page, click **Add Coupon Code** on the top right.

    .. image:: /user/img/marketing/coupons/AddCouponToOrder.png
+      :alt: Highlight the Add Coupon Code button on the Order's page

 4. In the popup that opens, choose a coupon code from the list:

    .. image:: /user/img/marketing/coupons/CouponCodesListOrder.png
+      :alt: Selecting the coupon code from the list in the popup dialog

    Alternatively, click |IcBars| to load the list of all available coupons: